alerner1/engineering-manager-proto-1/README.md

 DONE --replace "upcoming critical tasks" and "predictions" with "predicted risk"

---functionality to show how % of design errors changes over time for each program (or division I suppose?) (fig a)
+DONE (except dropdowns) --functionality to show how % of design errors changes over time for each program (or division I suppose?) (fig a)

 --driver analysis shows top correlates of design errors. some have dots that we have set up as deep dives (fig b)